tom-howard/com2009/docs/course/assignment2/assessment.md

     <maintainer email="member.2@sheffield.ac.uk">Member 2's Name</maintainer>
     ...
     ```

-!!! warning
-    Failure to follow **ALL** the Key Requirements will result in penalties being applied to your team's Part A and/or B mark.

-### Ensuring Successful Deployment

 For the assessment of each Assignment #2 Task, your package will be built and deployed on one of the Robotics Laptops that you'll have been working with extensively during the lab sessions.
 We will use the standard `student` user account, and your package will be downloaded to the `~/ros2_ws/src/` directory.